 Marist College is regionally accredited by the Middle States Commission on Higher Education, which is recognized by the Council on Higher Education Accreditation (CHEA).
-With regards to state recognition, the Master of Arts in Clinical Mental Health Counseling Program was one of the first programs approved by the NY State Education Department (NYSED) as meeting the education requirements for its graduates to become Licensed Mental Health Counselors.
-The CMHC Program aspires to high standards of preparation in the training of behavioral health care professionals and has applied for accreditation from the premier accreditor of counseling programs, the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+With regards to state recognition of the program, the Master of Arts in Clinical Mental Health Counseling Program was one of the first programs approved by the NY State Education Department (NYSED) as meeting the education requirements for its graduates to become New York Licensed Mental Health Counselors (LMHCs).
+These education requirements are rigorous given that New York was one of the last of the 50 states to pass a law creating the LMHC credential, and the education may qualify individuals for licensure in other states.
+Further, the CMHC Program aspires to high standards of preparation in the training of behavioral health care professionals and is planning to apply for accreditation from the premier accreditor of counseling programs, the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).